zilliztech/claude-context/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 Please describe your problem in **English**

+**Troubleshooting Guide**
+Try to follow the [Troubleshooting Guide](https://github.com/zilliztech/claude-context/blob/main/docs/troubleshooting/troubleshooting-guide.md) to solve the problem.
+If you can not solve the problem, please open an issue.

 ## For MCP Use Cases
 **Get your MCP logs first**
 - If you use Claude Code or Gemini CLI, you can start them with `--debug` mode, e.g.,`claude --debug` or `gemini --debug` to get the detailed MCP logs.